Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Self-supervision from supervised warm-starting via cheap labels

-Overall, our pipeline offers a simple yet effective framework for amortized optimization, substantially reducing offline cost while preserving the scalability and task fidelity of SSL.
-It requires minimal changes to existing pipelines, providing a practical drop-in solution for learning surrogate models in challenging optimization and simulation settings, as supported by our theoretical and empirical analyses.
+Our pipeline offers a simple yet effective framework for amortized optimization, requiring minimal changes to existing methods while smoothing surrogate model training in challenging optimization and simulation settings.
+As we will show in our empirical analysis, despite its simplicity, this method is able to substantially reduce offline cost while preserving the scalability and task fidelity of SSL.